 - be an Australian or New Zealand citizen or Australian permanent resident (including humanitarian entrants), or a temporary resident with the necessary visa and work permits on the pathway to permanent residency

-- not hold, or be enrolled in, a certificate IV or higher qualification (not including qualifications completed at school and foundation skills training).
+- not hold, or be enrolled in, a certificate IV level or higher qualification (not including qualifications completed at school and foundation skills training).

 How can I participate?

-Access to subsidised training under the Higher Level Skills program is limited, so it is important that you take the time to carefully consider your training options and compare different providers and their fees before committing to a course of study.
+It is important that you take the time to carefully consider your training options and compare different providers and their fees before committing to a course of study.

 For information on choosing a training provider, read our training consumer tips.